The United States Naval Academy, Maryland, USA

 There are certain doors that only the older students can use, for instance.
 And with rank comes privileges – like a car spot on campus and permission to wear civilian clothes off-campus.

-Despite the difficulties everyone at the academy faces, there’s no denying it is a beautiful place.
+Despite the difficulties everyone at the US Naval Academy faces, there’s no denying it is a beautiful place.
 I don’t imagine they will ever be posted somewhere quite as nice again.

 It was founded in 1845 on this land and, although the area has expanded and new buildings have been constructed and others restored, it has a sense of heritage.